metacpan/metacpan-cpan-extracted/distros/N/Nice-Try/README.md

-    In the condition block `$_` will always be made available and will correspond to the exception object thrown, just like `$oopsie` in this example. `$@` is also availble with the exception object as its value.
+    In the condition block `$_` will always be made available and will correspond to the exception object thrown, just like `$oopsie` in this example. `$@` is also available with the exception object as its value.

 3. catch( \$e isa Exception::Class ) { }

-:
+:   This is a variant of the `catch( Exception::Class $e ) {}` form

 4. catch( \$e isa(\'Exception::Class\') ) { }

-:
+:   A variant of the one above if you want to use single quotes.

 5. catch( \$e isa(\"Exception::Class\") ) { }

-:
+:   A variant of the one above if you want to use double quotes.

 6. catch( \$e isa Exception::Class where { \$condition } ) { }